taiseiak/330chat/README.md

 the risk management is to have a working product that is simple and reliable before moving into anything that is remotely complex.
 If we cannot finish the complex features, we will have a working product underneath.

+### Individual Contributions:
+<b>Michael Hagel</b>: Iterated on the Tcp server.
+Wrote code to initialize the server, facilitate reading and writing with custom
+signals and slots, as well as handle all new client connections and deal with their read/write requests and the storage of messages/live connections and removal on disconnect.
+Worked with the GUI guys to hook up each client to the server and enable them to communicate.
+Note: I didn't work on the file sharing stuff.
+All credit for that goes to Jackson.

 # HOW TO DEPLOY AND USE THE PROGRAM